keldonia/bTime/documentation/scheduler.md

 current schedule.
 These schedules must adhere to the Schedule interface.
-It will compare the proposed schedule against the bookings of the current schedule and will either return the updated schedule complete with the current bookings, in the case that current bookings work with the updated schedule or false if they do not.
+It will compare the proposed schedule against the bookings of the current schedule and will either return the updated schedule complete with the current bookings, in the case that current bookings work with the updated schedule or throws an error if they do not.

 ```typescript
   // If using the scheduler